 Granddad and Deeji were very active members of First Baptist Church where he served as a deacon from 1912 until his death in 1943.
 All of their children were baptised there and received their early spiritual training through the Sunday school and the Baptist Young People’s Union (BYPU), which was the name given to the Sunday evening training organization.
-Pop told me that behind the scenes, all the boys in the church referred to BYPU as “Button Your Pants Up.”
-As the largest and most highly visible church in downtown El Dorado, First Baptist was a spiritual leader in the rapidly growing boom town.
+Pop told me behind the scenes all the boys in the church referred to BYPU as “Button Your Pants Up.”
+As the largest and most highly visible church in downtown El Dorado First Baptist was a spiritual leader in the rapidly growing boom town.
 Important decisions affecting the spiritual lives and growth of many were being made regularly.
-Years later, one of the long-time members and deacons at First Baptist told me when he was a young man and a fledgling member and deacon, whenever there was a business meeting and an important vote was taken on any particular issue; he would “look to see how old Dr. JA voted and always vote exactly as he did.”
+Years later one of the long-time members and deacons at First Baptist told me when he was a young man and a fledgling member and deacon, whenever there was a business meeting and an important vote taken on any particular issue; he would “look to see how old Dr. JA voted and vote exactly as he did.”
 Granddad’s wisdom and spiritual discernment were well-recognized.

 Pop took Granddad on a grand tour of the hospital, and was able to introduce him to many of the distinguished faculty responsible for intern training.
 Granddad told him he was very impressed with the level of training he was receiving and gave his hearty approval.
 Pop thought the visit would not be complete without a tour of the French Quarters and also The Fireman’s Band.
-Pop said his Dad was very quiet during this portion of his visit and had very few questions.
+Pop said his Dad was very quiet during this portion of his visit and had very few comments and no questions